makyo/drab-makyo.com/will/will.md

 ### Section 6: Liquid Assets

 1. Upon execution of this will and the closing of the estate, all remaining liquid assets are to be either:
-    1. donated to individuals through the crowdfunding sites YouCaring.com and GoFundMe.com requesting financial help for medical gender transition (hormones, therapy, surgery, etc). *Or*
+    * donated to individuals through the crowdfunding sites YouCaring.com and GoFundMe.com requesting financial help for medical gender transition (hormones, therapy, surgery, etc). *Or*
-    2. held in the trust of a foundation aiming to help with the same.
+    * held in the trust of a foundation aiming to help with medical gender transition (hormones, therapy, surgery, etc).

+### Section 7: Hybrid Ink Assets

+1. I have sole ownership of Hybrid Ink, LLC.
+2. All authors with accepted projects must be notified of my death with a link to a publicly available obituary or news article.
+3. There are two options:
+    1. All active contracts may be terminated by means of a signed termination agreement between my estate and the other party and the business to be shuttered.
+In this instance:
+        * all products must be unlisted from the Gumroad, Amazon, and any other stores;
+        * any royalty payments must be made for up to one year; *and*
+        * contracts and termination agreements kept for at least five years.
+    2. Ownership of the business is to be transferred wholesale to another party, either through sale, gift, or inheritance.
+In this case, contracts are to remain in force for their duration with unaltered terms attested to by a signed agreement with the new owner and the other party, with the option for the other party to terminate their agreement.

 Article 4: Intellectual Property
 --------------------------------